Skip to main content

 If you have a credit card that you were using before entering into an IVA, it is a good idea to speak with your IVA provider, also known as an insolvency practitioner, about the best way to handle the card.
 They may recommend that you close the card or that you only use it for essential expenses.

-If you are considering an IVA and are not sure if it is the right option for you, it is a good idea to speak with a financial professional or an attorney for advice.
+If you are considering an IVA and are not sure if it is the right option for you, it is a good idea to speak with a qualified UK debt adviser for advice.
 They can review your specific situation and help you determine the best course of action.